DESTINATION: APPALACHIAN HIGHLANDS

 About The Golf: Back in 2005, Golf Digest ranked all 330 metro areas in the country from top to bottom using factors such as course conditions, price, access, memorability and variety.
-The Tri-Cities region ranked number two on that list.
+The Appalachian Highlands region (better known then as the Tri-Cities) ranked number two on that list.
 People took notice.

 The variety in the style of courses is refreshing.
-You can choose from traditional parkland designs, resort-style, links golf or some of the best mountain courses you'll find anywhere.
-Whatever your preference, you will find affordable prices without sacrificing anything in terms of course conditions from what you’d expect to pay in big markets or fancy resorts.
+You can choose from traditional parkland designs, resort-style, links golf and of course some of the best mountain courses you'll find anywhere.
+Whatever your preference, you will find affordable prices without sacrificing anything from what you’d expect in big markets or fancy resorts.

-Do your own homework based on the style of course you prefer and budget you’re on, but here’s a few places to start…
+Do your own homework based on the style of course you prefer and budget you’re on, but here are a few places to start looking…

 Notes from Best in Show: